dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw5p1/index.md

   * Basic CRUD API: Building from the intro, we'll implement the full create, update, delete api for our blog.
 * Part 2:
   * Authentication: We'll extend both our frontend and our backend to support authentication and users!
-  * We'll add more data types and extend our database functionality with search

 ## Some Setup